 The Company owns a 100% interest in certain mineral rights in the Upper Peninsula of Michigan, U.S.A.
 On some of the mineral rights the vendor retains a 2% net smelter return royalty (NSR) and the Company has the option to purchase one half of this NSR royalty by paying \$1,000,000 U.S. on or before December 31, 2048.
-The Company's remaining wholly-owned mineral rights are not encumbered by royalties.
+The Company's remaining wholly-owned mineral rights are subject to a 2% NSR payable to a subsidiary of Altius Minerals Corporation.
 Following a drilling program conducted during the year ended October 31, 2013, the Company wrote-down \$1,199,615 of exploration costs related to the Norwich target, located on the Company's 100%-owned mineral rights in Michigan.